Linu09/Treasure_island_game/README.md

 Your mission is to find the treasure.

-You are at a cross road which way you want to go? left or right
+You're at a cross road.
+Where do you want to go?
+Type "left" or "right"

 left

-Do you want to swim or wait?
+You've come to a lake.
+There is an island in the middle of the lake.
+Type "wait" to wait for a boat.
+Type "swim" to swim across.

 wait

-Which door you want to open ?

- Red , Blue or Yellow

-yellow

-You WIN !!!!
+You arrive at the island unharmed.
+There is a house with 3 doors.
+One red, one yellow and one blue.
+Which colour do you choose?

+red

+It's a room full of fire.
+Game Over.

 **************